Football in Zimbabwe

 The sport of football in the country of Zimbabwe is run by the Zimbabwe Football Association.
 The association administers the national football team, as well as the Premier League.
 It is the most popular sport in that nation.
 It was introduced to the country by the British colonialists by the end of the 19th century and quickly took hold.

-Early History
+Early history

 From 1890 onwards, white settlers played football in what was then Southern Rhodesia.
 As in other sports, a strict racial separation prevented Black men and women from participating in the sport.
-The first club for Black workers, set up to divert black laborers from protests and gambling, was Highlanders F.C., which was founded in Bulawayo in the 1920s.
+The first club for Black workers, set up to divert black labourers from protests and gambling, was Highlanders F.C., which was founded in Bulawayo in the 1920s.
 At the time, the white settler clubs, as the Highlanders, where football clubs from and for men.
 If women's football was organised in some form at the time is unknown.

 A men's national team was first formed to play the visiting England Amateur national football team in 1929.
 In 1946 a men's national team played a first full international against Northern Rhodesia (Zambia).
 Until 1965, only white men were selected to play for the national team.